Jisr ash-Shughur: Syrian civil war

 The Mujahideen Battalion, a unit of the Free Syrian Army, announces its formation in Jisr ash-Shughūr, March 2012.

 Violence broke out in Jisr ash-Shughūr on 4 June 2011, three months into the Syrian civil war.
 Armed groups attacked local security forces, killed 120 members of the security forces, and seized control of the city, with many civilians fleeing to Latakia.
 Activists speaking to the BBC denied the government's version of these events, claiming that the cause of these deaths was unclear and may have been an internal mutiny.
 The Syrian Arab Army launched an operation in a crackdown against the allegedly guilty armed groups.
 The operation lasted until 12 June 2011.
 The city was reported to have been largely abandoned by its inhabitants, many of whom fled to neighbouring Turkey, as Syrian Arab Army units massed outside to retake it.
 Over December 2011–January 2012, the FSA took control, establishing a key rebel center.
 As of June 2012, the FSA was still in control, but by October 2012, the Syrian government was reported by Al Jazeera to be in control of the town.
 However, on 25 April 2015, the city was captured by a military alliance of Salafist insurgents, including al-Qaeda's al-Nusra Front, Ahrar al-Sham, and the Turkistan Islamic Party (TIP).
 The city has become a stronghold of the TIP, and reportedly 3,500 militant Uyghurs have since settled in the city.

 By July 2017, the city was under joint control of Tahrir al-Sham and the Turkistan Islamic Party.
-Ba'athist Syrian and Russian troops bombing of the city resumed in September 2017.
+Syrian government and Russian troops bombing of the city resumed in September 2017.